golemhq/golem/docs/source/using-pages.md

 ```

 Let's extract all the selectors and put them inside Pages.
-For this we create 2 pages, the first will be the 'header' page, as it's the same header for every page of the application.
+For this we create two pages, the first will be the 'header' page, as it's the same header for every page of the application.
 The second page will be the 'article' page.

 **header.py**
 ```python